learn-co-curriculum/booleans-ruby-readme/README.md

 Comparison operators are essential to developing logical flow.

-<a href='https://learn.co/lessons/booleans-ruby-readme' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/booleans-ruby-readme' title='Booleans and Comparisons'>Booleans and Comparisons</a> on Learn.co and start learning to code for free.</p>